 5. Tax Implications Of Superannuation Withdrawals After Divorce

 The tax on super payments depends on factors like your age at the time of payment and whether the money in your super account is tax-free or taxable.
-Always consult your super fund before requesting a payment to understand the tax implications.
+Always consult your superannuation fund before requesting a payment to understand the tax implications.

 Make sure you contact your super fund before requesting a payment, so you understand the tax implications – as with planning, you can achieve your goal of receiving your superannuation payment tax-free.